 Dave is one of the world’s foremost experts in semiconductor architecture, is helping to lead Google’s TPU project, and is a recipient of the 2017 Turing Award.
 Our conversation touched on a wide range in topics, including the end of Moore’s law, the recent Cambrian explosion of specialized AI chips, and the increased importance of RISC-V given the impending sale of ARM to NVIDIA.
-You can check out podcast below, as well as the full interview transcript and a few highlights from our conversation.
+You can check out podcast below, and the full interview transcript with a few highlights from our conversation.
 Listen on Spotify, Apple Podcasts, or Overcast as well.

 The Turing Award, which is the Nobel Prize for computer sciences, was given for our contributions to reduced instruction set computers (RISC), and for the [computer architecture] textbook, which explained how to build computers out of a more quantitative approach.

 The New York Times actually officially declared when Moore’s Law ended.
 They had a date, and the date was the announcement of Google’s TPU.
 And their argument was, well, if Google has to build their own chips rather than just buy them from Intel, then it’s over.
 If even a software company like Google is building chips, then it’s over.